Taking SAS’ EuroBonus Digital Experience to New Heights`

 Initially, Futurice’s Lean Service Creation methodology was used to implement a build-measure-learn way of working.
 Throughout the project, we co-created prototypes and solutions with the stakeholders and kept on iterating and developing them further based on feedback from real users and data on the business results.

-Futurice is a true partner in digital transformation, both in delivering high-quality digital solutions but also in setting up modern and efficient ways-of-working.”
+Futurice is a true partner in digital transformation, both in delivering high-quality digital solutions and in setting up modern and efficient ways-of-working.

 The team followed agile work practices - like daily standups, sprint planning and retros - and introduced the client to new software and tools to enable and speed up online collaborative work.